From the Desks of our Academic Deans

 - International Accreditation

 Our global standard of accreditation differentiates us from other business schools around the world.
-Our accreditation by AACSB International (The Association to Advance Collegiate Schools of Business) means you are getting a world-class program with a focus on excellence and improvements in our undergraduate and graduate business programs.
+Our accreditation by AACSB International (The Association to Advance Collegiate Schools of Business) means you are getting a world-class education focused on continually improving our undergraduate and graduate business programs.
+This rigorous, peer-reviewed process ensures excellence in teaching, research, curriculum, and learner success.
 Only about 5% percent of business schools in the world are AACSB accredited.
-The Stockton School of Business is accredited at both the graduate and undergraduate levels by AACSB International.

 - Outstanding Undergraduate and Graduate Programs